blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

     at the same time.

 Fog, as in real life, makes distant objects fade away into a uniform color.
-There are two kinds of fog in Godot:
+There are two kinds of fog in Blazium:

 - **Depth Fog:** This one is applied based on the distance from the camera.
 - **Height Fog:** This one is applied to any objects below (or above) a certain